RESEARCHING GERMAN COMPANIES DURING YOUR JOB SEARCH

 There’s a lot that goes into researching German companies.
 Although the effort will take you some time, it will pay off when you’re able to use the data to write a good cover letter, ace a job interview, and most importantly, impress your potential employer with all of your knowledge.
 All of these things combined will hopefully land you your dream job in Germany.

-Here’s our top ways to go about researching German companies:
+Here are our top ways to go about researching German companies:

 You also need to know what you can expect when you work there.
-Visit their career page and see what perks they offer employees, what kind of culture they have, the types of jobs they offer, and what they expect from their employees.
+Visit their career page and see what perks they offer employees, what kind of culture they have, jobs they offer, and what they expect from their employees.
 They may talk about having an open feedback culture, offering German classes, or providing a €2,500+ annual training budget.
 You may discover they are highly selective about who they hire.

 If the company has a blog, read it through too.
 Do they have product-oriented articles aimed at their customers?
 Perhaps their software engineers write about the technology they work with and how they work together as a cross-functional Agile team.
 Maybe their People team writes about what the employee onboarding process looks like.